 Ze brought out the two red snappers Mamede had picked up in the morning.
 The fish were already gutted, so he scaled and finned them at the rail, then cut them crosswise into thick steak.
 All the pieces, including the heads, went into the pot for a final rinsing with seawater.
 He then handed the pot to João who added the vegetables (green pepper, onion, and tomato) he had diced on top of the hatch cover.

 João took the pot aft to siphon water from barril while Ze started the fire.
 For this he grabbed a piece of desiccated coconut husk from the condiment box and pried it apart with the point of his knife.
-The resulting mass of fibers looked like they would catch fire on their own if left in the sun too long.
-Ze helped them along.
+The resulting mass of fibers looked like it would catch fire on its own if left in the sun too long.
+Ze helped it along.
 Striking two matchsticks together, he jammed the flaring heads into the husk and held it aloft for the wind to fan.
-Soon the mass was smoking and he dropped it in the can.
+Soon the mass was smoking and he dropped it into the can.
 The smoking increased, blowing from the can like a chimney, while Ze untied the branches and threw in a few of the smaller sticks.
 As soon as these caught fire, the rest of the wood was added in an orderly fashion.

 João returned and placed the pot on the crackling wood.
 The pot sat high at first, held up by the burning branches.
 Entranced, the three of us stood around the hatch cover and watched as the fire grew, flames licking up the side of the pot.

 “How long does it take to cook?”
 I asked, breaking my vow of silence.